gerald5867/C-Reflective-Messages/README.md

 # C-Reflective-Messages
-A header only module to create messages that have full Informations about all their fields in C++ using template and preprocessor meta programming.
+A header only module to create messages with full reflection support.

 Reflective-Messages is an high performance C++ library that uses C++14 + template meta programming and preprocessor meta programming to create messages that support reflection..